RealDL/A-Level-Computer-Science-Project-OCR/README.md

 # A-Level Computer Science Project OCR
 Hey there.
 This is my GitHub which I am using to store all of my program code, pseudo code and the program itself for each sprint.
-This contains all my 6 sprints with the code, pseudo code and program code itself.
 It will include links to video proof but mainly is a list of resources I can use to link back to.
+Feel free to take from my project as this project would not be possible without further developing a client-server connection from tech with tim and as well as using code from clear code to create my game.

 # What it contains
  - Each Sprint folder will contain the program code, pseudo code and the program itself in a zip folder.